nunit/nunit/docs/articles/writing-tests/Assumptions.md

 `Assume.That()` has the same set of overloads as `Assert.That()`.
 For further details there, see the [[Constraint Model]] documentation.

+> [!NOTE]
-**Note:** Failing assumptions indicate that running tests is invalid,  while [[Multiple Asserts]] allow testing to continue after a failure.
+> Failing assumptions indicate that running tests is invalid,  while [[Multiple Asserts]] allow testing to continue after a failure.
 For that reason, the two features are incompatible and assumptions may not be used within a [[multiple assert|Multiple Asserts]] block.